masuodfathi/javascript/README.md

 right click on created snippet and select run finish

-you can see download link in below of vedeo
+you can see download link in below of video